Cisco networking (CCNA) part 2

 This part describes the architecture, components and operations of routers and switches in a small network.
 You’ll learn how to configure a router and a switch for basic functionality.
 By the end of this part, you’ll be able to configure and troubleshoot routers and switches and resolve common issues with RIPv1 and RIPv2; single-area and multi-area OSPF; virtual LANs; and inter-VLAN routing in both IPv4 and IPv6 networks.

 Each part consists of a number of chapters.
-Most chapters have an online exam, and each of the two parts has an online final exam.
+Most chapters have an online exam, and both Part 1 and Part 2 have online final exams.

 You will learn